awwsmm/UTF32Char/README.md

 # UTF32Char

-A minimalist, dependency-free implementation of **immutable** [4-byte-width (UTF-32)](https://en.wikipedia.org/wiki/UTF-32) characters for easy manipulation of all characters and glyphs, including simple emoji.
+A minimalist, dependency-free implementation of **immutable** [4-byte-width (UTF-32)](https://en.wikipedia.org/wiki/UTF-32) characters for easy manipulation of characters and glyphs, including simple emoji.

 Also includes an **immutable** unsigned 4-byte-width integer data type, `UInt32` and easy conversions from and to `UTF32Char`.